Exact solutions for the wrinkle patterns of confined elastic shells

-Look first at the wrinkles of the initially saddle-shaped cutouts in Figs.~\ref{fig:setup}-\ref{fig:stable-lines} ($\kappa<0$).
-Their wrinkles follow \textit{paths of quickest exit} from the cut out shape.
-Such paths are line segments that meet the boundary perpendicularly, and meet each other at the \textit{medial axis} or \textit{skeleton} of the shell---the locus of points equidistant by closest approach to multiple boundary points, shown in white.
+To decipher this zoo of patterns, look first at the wrinkles of the saddle cutouts in Figs.~\ref{fig:setup}-\ref{fig:stable-lines} ($\kappa<0$).
+Apparently, their wrinkles fall along \textit{paths of quickest exit} from the cut out shape.
+Such paths are line segments that meet the boundary perpendicularly, and meet each other at the \textit{medial axis} or \textit{skeleton} of the shell --- the locus of points equidistant by closest approach to multiple boundary points, in white.
 Now look at the spherical cutouts ($\kappa>0$).
-Their wrinkles are also set by the medial axis, although this may not be immediately clear.
+Their wrinkles are also set by the medial axis, although this fact is not immediately clear.
 The key is Fig.~\ref{fig:reciprocity}, which reveals that the wrinkles of saddle and spherical shells come in \textit{reciprocal pairs}.
-Most points $p$ on the medial axis have exactly two closest boundary points, called $q$ and $r$ in panel (b).
-While saddle-shaped cutouts wrinkle along the segments $pq$ and $pr$, spherical cutouts wrinkle along $qr$ instead.
-Taken together, the ordered wrinkles of saddle and spherical shells form a family of isosceles triangles.
-Disordered regions correspond to those exceptional points $p$ on the medial axis with three or more closest boundary points.
-Panel (e) shows one such $p$ and its closest boundary points $q$, $r$, $s$, and $t$.
-While $pq$, $pr$, $ps$, and $pt$ are along the wrinkles of the saddle cutout, the polygon $qrst$ is disordered for its spherical twin.
-The possibility of infinitely many closest boundary points occurs for the spherical disc in Fig.~\ref{fig:stable-lines}, which is totally disordered save for a small rim.
+Most points $\mathbf{p}$ on the medial axis have exactly two closest boundary points, called $\mathbf{q}$ and $\mathbf{r}$ in panel (b).
+While saddle cutouts wrinkle along the segments $\mathbf{p}\mathbf{q}$ and $\mathbf{p}\mathbf{r}$, spherical cutouts wrinkle along the segment $\mathbf{q}\mathbf{r}$.
+Taken together, the ordered wrinkles of saddle and spherical shells form the legs of a special family of isosceles triangles whose layout is determined by the medial axis as shown.

+Notably, the legs of these isosceles triangles do not always cover the entire shell: there can exist ``leftover'' regions linked to exceptional points $\mathbf{p}$ on the medial axis with three or more closest boundary points.
+Figure~\ref{fig:reciprocity}(e) shows one such $\mathbf{p}$ and its four closest boundary points $\mathbf{q}$, $\mathbf{r}$, $\mathbf{s}$, and $\mathbf{t}$.
+While $\mathbf{p}\mathbf{q}$, $\mathbf{p}\mathbf{r}$, $\mathbf{p}\mathbf{s}$, and $\mathbf{p}\mathbf{t}$ are along the ordered wrinkles of the saddle cutout, the polygon $\mathbf{q}\mathbf{r}\mathbf{s}\mathbf{t}$ supports disorder for its spherical twin.
+In general, the convex hull of three or more closest boundary points can support disorder in a spherical cutout.
+The possibility of infinitely many closest boundary points occurs for a spherical disc: it is totally disordered in our simulations and experiments, save for a small flattened rim \cite{Timounay21}.